Emergency Dentist – Rockwall, TX

-For a temporary fix, place the restoration back onto the tooth, using a little bit of toothpaste to secure it.
-If the restoration is completely broken or gone, cover the tooth with some dental cement (found at the local pharmacy), and avoid chewing with it until we can see you for a repair.
+For a temporary fix, place the filling or crown back onto the tooth, using a little bit of toothpaste to secure it.
+If the restoration is completely gone or broken, you can cover your tooth with dental cement or dental wax (found at your local pharmacy) and avoid chewing with it until you reach us.

 How to Prevent Dental Emergencies